patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 Below is a plot of a few channels of the data.
 Note that the compression used to publish the interactive plot here introduced a lot of noise, so don't try to zoom too closely.

-{% include interactive.html %}
+{% include interactive.html %}{:.centered}

 #### Downsampling

 Given the sampling rate of 25kHz, which significantly exceeds the Nyquist frequency necessary for capturing the highest frequency oscillations observed in the brain ([fast ripples](https://onlinelibrary.wiley.com/doi/10.1111/j.1528-1157.1999.tb02065.x); 250-500Hz), I downsampled the data by a factor of 50 (new Nyquist frequency of 250Hz) to decrease the size of the data without compressing important information.
-Most brainwaves of interest (fast ripples are not common, occurring only during epilepsy) are well below 250Hz (more specific), so I am drastically oversampling (as desired).
+Ranging from 5-10Hz in mice, theta oscillations occur well below 250Hz, so I am drastically oversampling, which is good.

 #### Anti-aliasing